chouseknecht/symfony-mariadb-nginx/README.md

 ## Start developing

-If you want to hop in and start creating your next symfony masterpiece, here's how to get started, after you install the requirements and clone this project:
+If you want to hop in and start creating your next symfony masterpiece, the following will get started, after you install the requirements and clone this project.
+If you just want to kick the tires a bit, skip down to the *Start the symfony demo* section, and we'll explain you how to launch the Symfony Demo in containers.

 ```
 # Set the working directory to the root of the cloned project